Angel2mp3/Pinterest-Power-Menu/README.md

 ### 🗂️ Board Downloader

 Board Downloader adds a download action to board pages.
 It scrolls the current board, finds pins, skips the "More Ideas" section, and downloads original-quality images when available.
+If an original is unavailable, it automatically falls back to the next-best size so you still get the largest version Pinterest allows.

 Filenames use the pin title when Pinterest exposes one, with a `Pin - 12345678` style fallback when it does not.

+The board download menu gives two choices:

+- **Download All** — save each pin as a separate file.
+- **Download All as ZIP** — collect all pins into a single `.zip` archive named after the board and download that one file.

+If you enable **Track Downloaded Pins**, you also get **Download New** and **Download New as ZIP** to fetch only pins that were not saved before.

+### 🔄 Convert WebP to PNG

+Enable **Convert WebP to PNG** to re-encode WebP image downloads as PNG before saving.
+This is useful for tools or workflows that prefer PNG files, or when Pinterest serves the original image as WebP.

 ### ⬇️ Quick Download Button